Podlonk: Name

-The name Podlonk is a fused prepositional phrase that has lost case inflection: pod 'below' + Lonk, referring to Lonk Hill (elevation 786 m) immediately east of the village.
+Podlonk was originally known as Pod planino (literally 'below the mnountain pasture'), attested in 1291 as Potplanino.
+The modern name Podlonk is a fused prepositional phrase that has lost case inflection: pod 'below' + Lonk, referring to Lonk Hill.
+That name was attested (with case inflection) as Podlannkam in 1485–1490 and as Podlomkom in 1500.
 The settlement was known as Podlong in German.